mwazqa/mwazqa-portfolio/README.md

 ## Overview

-Welcome to my Quality Assurance portfolio.
 This repository serves as a comprehensive showcase of my technical expertise in modern automation frameworks and strategic testing methodologies.

 My primary focus is on Quality Engineering as a value-driven process, ensuring reliability across the entire Software Development Life Cycle (SDLC).
 I emphasize shifting left—starting with rigorous documentation analysis and following through with robust API and UI automation to ensure a seamless user experience.